Battle of Agordat (1941): Barentu

 Barentu was a fortified town with an airfield, in a plain ringed with steep hills, about 28 mi from a gold mine at Guala.
 The town was garrisoned by the 2nd Colonial Division (General Angelo Bergonzi) with nine infantry battalions (8,000 men) 36 tanks and armoured cars and 32 mountain guns in three defence lines.
-On 21 January, the 29th Indian Infantry Brigade advanced from Aicota (Haykota) and was opposed by an Italian Colonial brigade on the Barentu road, until the defenders were outflanked by the 6th Battalion, 13th Frontier Force Rifles (6th FFR).
+On 21 January, the 29th Indian Infantry Brigade advanced from Aicota (now Haykota) and was opposed by an Italian Colonial brigade on the Barentu road, until the defenders were outflanked by the 6th Battalion, 13th Frontier Force Rifles (6th FFR).

 On the evening of 25 January another rearguard was encountered; an attack before dawn was repulsed after the 3rd Battalion, 2nd Punjab Regiment captured its objective but the 1st Battalion, Worcestershire Regiment got lost in the dark, leaving the flank of the 6th FFR uncovered and the defenders counter-attacked.
 Another effort on 26 January made some progress and the Italians retired during the night.
 On 28 January, the Indians attacked another blocking position and forced the Italians back to a position 6 mi from Barentu, where the defenders resisted for three days.

 The 10th Indian Infantry Brigade, advancing south from Agordat, found that rock and huge boulders on the slopes above the road had been dynamited to block the road.
 The defenders fought another determined rearguard action as the Indian engineers cleared the obstructions.
 On 31 January, the 1st Worcester captured rises to the west, despite stifling heat, thirst, moving through thorn bushes which tore clothing and slashed skin, over dry crumbly soil.
 The Italians were forced out of two lines of defence but had prepared for this and surveyed their positions to bring mortar and machine-gun fire on them, forcing back the 1st Worcester and nearby Indian troops.

-A SDF machine-gun company found a track and were able to outflank the defenders and attack from the east.
-As news spread of the fall of Agordat, the garrison withdrew along tracks towards Adi Ugri and along the Asmara–Adua road on the night of 1/2 February leaving behind about two battalions' worth of men to be taken prisoner, along with their guns and several medium and light tanks.
+A SDF machine-gun company found a track and was able to outflank the defenders and attack from the east.
+As news spread of the fall of Agordat, the garrison withdrew along tracks towards Adi Ugri and along the Asmara–Adua road on the night of 1/2 February, leaving behind about two battalions' worth of men to be taken prisoner, along with their guns and several medium and light tanks.
 The first British and Indian troops into Barentu found hot food in the Italian field kitchens.
-The retreat of the remains of the 2nd Colonial Division was pursued by 2 Motor-Machine-Gun Group and by 8 February, the Italians abandoned their vehicles and dispersed into the hills.
+The retreat of the remains of the 2nd Colonial Division was pursued by 2 Motor-Machine-Gun Group and by 8 February, the Italians had abandoned their vehicles and dispersed into the hills.